Gaussian Processes with Errors in Variables: Theory and Computation: Introduction

-This posterior distribution $\mbox{pr}(\theta \mid D_n)$ can then be used to conduct statistical inference on $p$ and $f$, such as constructing point estimators and their associated credible intervals or bands.
-We consider the following generic Bayesian hierarchical model for nonparametric regression with errors in variables:

-Variants of model defined in \eqref{eq:Bmodel} are used in the context of Bayesian methods in errors-in-variables regression problem \citep{berry2002bayesian,sarkar2014bayesian}.
-Although for practical purposes, we assume a prior distribution on $\delta^2$, for our theoretical analysis, we assume $\delta$ to be known and let $\delta^2$ decrease to $0$ at a certain rate with respect to $n$.
-This is equivalent to having replicated proxies per observation which helps to recover the unknown regression function with more accuracy even in the presence of a Gaussian error distribution \citep{fan1993nonparametric}.
-For practical purpose we assign an objective prior on $\sigma^2$, the details of which can be found in Sections \ref{GPEV} and in Appendix.
+This posterior distribution $P(\theta \mid D_n)$ can then be used to conduct statistical inference on marginal density $p$ and regression function $f$, such as constructing point estimators and their associated credible intervals or bands.
+Variants of the model defined in Equation \eqref{eq:Bmodel} are used in the context of Bayesian methods in errors-in-variables regression problem \citep{berry2002bayesian,sarkar2014bayesian}.
+Although for practical purposes we assume a prior distribution on $\delta^2$, in the theoretical investigation, to obtain the minimax-optimal convergence rate results, we assume $\delta^2$ to be known and let $\delta^2$ decrease to $0$ at a certain rate depending on $n$.
+For practical purpose we assign an objective prior on $\sigma^2$, the details of which can be found in Appendix~\ref{sec:gibbcom}.
+Whereas, for theoretical investigation we assume $\sigma = 1$ to simplify the analysis.
+Extension to general $\sigma$ is straightforward.

-By assigning proper priors on $f$ and $p$, we show that the estimation of $f$ and $p$ can be made adaptive, meaning that the prior does not demand any knowledge on the smoothness of the true regression function, and yet a nearly optimal rate of posterior contraction can be achieved as if the smoothness is known.
-The details of choosing the specific priors $\Pi_f$ on the function space and $\Pi_p$ on the probability space are discussed in the following subsection.
-Observe that unlike the deconvolution kernel estimator, a Bayesian method does not require explicitly constructing a deconvoluting kernel function $K_n$, although the existence of such kernel is used in the proof for constructing the test function aforementioned in the introduction.
-In the following, we describe choices of $\Pi_f$ which requires specifying a covariance kernel analogous to the kernel $K$.
+By assigning proper priors on $f$ and $p$, we show that the estimation of $f$ and $p$ can be made adaptive, which means the prior does not demand any knowledge on the smoothness of the true regression function, and yet a nearly optimal rate of posterior contraction can be achieved as if the smoothness is known.
+Different from the deconvolution kernel estimator, a Bayesian method does not require explicitly constructing a deconvolution kernel function $K_n(\cdot)$, but the existence of such kernel is used for constructing the test function aforementioned in the introduction.
+The details of choosing specific priors for $f$ and $p$ are discussed in the following section.
+We start describing the Gaussian process prior for $f$ which requires specifying a covariance kernel analogous to the kernel $K(\cdot)$.

-\subsection{Prior specifications}
+\subsection{Prior Specifications}